Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-16.md

 		}
 ```

-For a list of meny categories, see [this](/documentation/creative-categories)
+For a list of many categories, see [this](/documentation/creative-categories)

 ## Block Components